 While basic algorithms can work well, they often miss spots, especially corners.
 Advanced algorithms often “know” which areas the vacuum has cleaned and which need more attention.
 Make sure you know how the vacuum navigates, and whether it just cleans for a certain amount of time before deciding it’s “done.”

 The Dyson 360 Eye is a good example of a model with advanced navigation planning.
-You can see a quick example of this in the video below:

 Virtual walls are another consideration.
 These stop the robot entering certain rooms without requiring a physical block.
 Most vacuums have virtual walls in some form, but many only come with a single wall.